32bitkid/refactorman.com/source/_posts/exploring-the-dct-part-i.md

 The input signal has been sampled 8 times, each sample is *independent* from it's neighboring samples; i.e. it represents the value of the signal at a specific point in space or time.
 A DCT transforms these discrete data points into a sum of cosine functions, each oscillating at a *different frequencies* and at *different magnitudes*.

-Specifically, the DCT will transform this this of *8 samples* into *8 coefficients*.
+Specifically, the DCT will transform this of *8 samples* into *8 coefficients*.
 Each coefficient will multiply a specific cosine frequency -- altering that magnitude of that function and its corresponding impact on the reconstructed signal.

 ***